cedrickchee/awesome-ml-model-compression/README.md

 - [Accelerating Very Deep Convolutional Networks for Classification and Detection](https://arxiv.org/abs/1505.06798)
 - [Efficient and Accurate Approximations of Nonlinear Convolutional Networks](https://arxiv.org/abs/1411.4229)
 - [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685 ) - Low-rank adapters were proposed for GPT-like models by Hu et al.

+### Parallelism

+Compression methods for model acceleration (i.e., model parallelism) papers:

+- [Does compressing activations help model parallel training?
+(2023)](https://arxiv.org/abs/2301.02654) - They presents the first empirical study on the effectiveness of compression algorithms (pruning-based, learning-based, and quantization-based - using a Transformer architecture) to improve the communication speed of model parallelism.

 ## Articles